-Bill Cosby Defense Rests, Closing Arguments Underway
+Jury Begins Cosby Deliberations as Defense Clings to Doubt

 “She didn’t want the detective to know they were romantic,” the attorney continued, his voice echoing through the courtroom.

+“You must convict,” Steele urged, adding that sympathy for the aging Cosby has no place in the equation.

+“There is one conclusion, the defendant is guilty of all three charges,” Steele said.
+“That will be justice.”

-McMonagle also called it a “stone-cold lie” by Constand when asked if she tried to reach Cosby in the months after the incident.
+McMonagle meanwhile called it a “stone-cold lie” by Constand when asked if she tried to reach Cosby in the months after the incident.

 As shown by phone records, which McMonagle projected onto a large screen in the courtroom, there were 72 calls total between Constand and Cosby in this period.